christianThardy/christianThardy.github.io/text-summarization.md

 None of them are close to our expected output.
 The 1st and 3rd models sort of meet our complex to simple heuristic, a few entities of interest are present to capture a bit of context, but neither are very interesting, and the 2nd model repeats everything verbatim.
 Abstractive summarization should introduce new words or phrases, as I'm after a model that removes technical language and replaces it with more novel, approachable language, but the 3rd model just hallucinates facts that do not exist.

-When thinking about this we first need to understand our source documents and handwrite a short, coherent, abbreviated version of it that contains the most relevant information in the document that we would like to capture.
-The hope is that T5 will have the data needed to reproduce similar results on unseen data automatically.
+When thinking about this we first need to understand our source documents, compare them to T5's training sources, and handwrite short, coherent, abbreviated versions of our source documents so that they contain the most relevant information we would like to capture.

 <br/>